 The 1730 Anna Ioannovna Crown in the Russian Crown Jewels features a large, vivid red tourmaline gemstone.

 Jean Schlumberger of Tiffany & Co. created an iconic "Bird on a Rock" brooch with an 86.60 carat green tourmaline.

 The Chinese Qing Dynasty Dowager Empress, Tzu Hsi was fond of pink and red tourmaline from California, and used it in headdresses and other decorative items.

-Tourmaline Gemstone Jewelry Care and Cleaning Back to Top
+Tourmaline Gemstone jewellery Care and Cleaning Back to Top

 Tourmaline gemstones are quite tough and durable.
-Owed to their pyro-piezoelectric properties, tourmaline gemstones do need to be wiped down frequently as they do tend to attract more dust and particles than most other gemstones.
+Due to their pyro-piezoelectric properties, tourmaline gemstones do need to be wiped down frequently as they tend to attract more dust and particles than most other gemstones.
 To clean your tourmaline gems, simply use warm soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
 Tourmaline gemstones should not be exposed to sudden changes in temperature.
-Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sport.
+Always remove any jewellery or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
 Store tourmaline gemstones away from other gemstones to avoid scratches.
-It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.
+It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewellery box.

 - First Published: January-28-2007

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.